AmirRiad9/Medical-Hub/README.md

 # Medical-Hub
 A platform that patients and medical professionals can use to book, get notifications, leave messages, store their medical data and look up their history.

-The Device_Module uses the Device.json file, gets the information and outputs the values in the Devices_added.txt file.
-To call the API use the function that is in the Device_Module file, it is called get_data() and takes in one argument which is the .json file to be used, for this example the function is called as follows: get_data('Device.json').

-The synntax for the Device.json file is as follows:
+The Device_Module uses the device.json file as a "Database" to test if the functions in the api are working correctly.
+The first thing users need to do is open the Device_Interface.py file and import the inventory file as inv using this code import inventory_d as inv.
+This api has 3 main functions that are being used add, get, and delete.
+The add_device function takes 7 input arguments, add_device(device_id, device_type, unit, date of purchase, user_id (that used the device), framework version and software version), after calling this function in the device_interface as inv.add_device(2, "Thermometer", "F", "28-05-2022", 123, 3.0, 3.0), first the function checks that all fields are satisifed and are of the correct type then adds it to the "database".
+The function will also check if the device id has been used before in the databse if it is, then it will return a meesage that the device id is being used and the data will not be added into the database.
+After calling the functinon and passing all the requirements the Device.json file will look as follows:

 {
+    "Devices": [
+        {
-  "Device_id": 1,
+            "Device_id": 2,
             "Device_Type": "Thermometer",
             "Unit": "F",
-  "DOP": "28-04-1999",
+            "DOP": "28-05-2022",
-  "MAC_Address": "00-14-13-24-25-12",
-  "User_id":12,
+            "User_id": 123,
-  "Framework_v": 2.34,
+            "Framework_v": 3.0,
-  "Software_v": 4.0
+            "Software_v": 3.0
         }

-The keys are very important they are all case-sensitive please do not change or else the API will not work correctly!
-The Device_id takes in an integer, the User_id also takes an integer and both the Framework_v and the software_v take in a float (an integer would also work it would just add a .0 in the end, so if the user puts 4 it will become 4.0).
+    ]
+}

+if we add another device using the same function, it will add onto the database for example if we call inv.add_device(4, "Scale", "F", "29-05-2022", 123, 3.0, 3.0) the Device.json file will change accordingly:

+{
+    "Devices": [
+        {
+            "Device_id": 2,
+            "Device_Type": "Thermometer",
+            "Unit": "F",
+            "DOP": "28-05-2022",
+            "User_id": 123,
+            "Framework_v": 3.0,
+            "Software_v": 3.0
+        },
+        {
+            "Device_id": 4,
+            "Device_Type": "Scale",
+            "Unit": "F",
+            "DOP": "29-05-2022",
+            "User_id": 123,
+            "Framework_v": 3.0,
+            "Software_v": 3.0
+        }
+    ]
+}

+Users can also get device information by using the device_id it has to be a valid ID that is in the "databse" or else a message will tell the user that the device id that has been entered is invalid. for example if I want to get the information associated with device id 2, users could do that by calling inv.get_device(2) and the output will be as follows:

+{'Device_id': 2, 'Device_Type': 'Thermometer', 'Unit': 'F', 'DOP': '28-05-2022', 'User_id': 123, 'Framework_v': 3.0, 'Software_v': 3.0}

+Also, if users want to delete a device, the function to do so is delete_device, so if a user wants to delete device 2 the sytanx should be inv.delete_device(2) and the new Device.json file will look as follows:

+{
+    "Devices": [
+        {
+            "Device_id": 4,
+            "Device_Type": "Scale",
+            "Unit": "F",
+            "DOP": "29-05-2022",
+            "User_id": 123,
+            "Framework_v": 3.0,
+            "Software_v": 3.0
+        }
+    ]
+}